nicolaromano/BIA4/README.md

 # BIA4

-This repository contains data for the Bioimaging Analysis 4 (BIA4) course for the Biomedical Sciences and Biomedical Informatics students at the Edinburgh/Zhejiang Institute in Haining, China.
+This repository contains data for the Biomedical Imaging Analysis 4 (BIA4) course for the Biomedical Sciences and Biomedical Informatics students at the Edinburgh/Zhejiang Institute in Haining, China.